CCBC in three words: Motivating, Welcoming and Diverse.

 “At this time, having support and just a professor that believes in you ⎯ when you’re drowning in everything else ⎯ means a lot because they truly take time out of their day to make sure you’re okay,” she said.

 Because of her passion for CCBC, Perez became a member of CCBC’s Fresh Faces team.
-Being a CCBC Fresh Face student ambassador enables her to help promote CCBC, make new connections and show her children that anything can be done.
+Being a CCBC Fresh Face student ambassador enabled her to help promote CCBC, make new connections and show her children that anything can be done.
 She believes that some people are destined to go straight to a university, while others choose a different path that works for them.

 “Don’t doubt the process,” said Perez.
 “Community college is still college and can give you so many amazing opportunities.”